prgcont/workshop-k8s/lesson-4/README.md

 ### Grafana

 Grafana is a tool for visualization and it can load data from many different backends, including Prometheus.
-Grafana dashboards can be create manually, auto-generated or imported from [Grafana.com Dashboards](https://grafana.com/dashboards).
+Grafana dashboards can be created manually, auto-generated or imported from [Grafana.com Dashboards](https://grafana.com/dashboards).
 The goal of this part is to configure Prometheus datasource in grafana and explore some dashboard.

 First we need to start Grafana pod in monitoring namespace.
 ```bash